 As with most consulting firms, time and travel are important commitments to contemplate.
 Since many clients are located across the country, DayBlink consultants are required to travel for client engagements, sometimes up to 4 days a week.
 55-60 hour work weeks are the norm, but the workload is predictable and manageable.
 The firm is considerate regarding vacation time and remote work.

 The absence of formal training may create a steeper learning curve for some.
-The upside of that is the opportunity to pave your own path and develop as an individual and professional.
+The upside of that is the opportunity to pave your own professional development path.

 DayBlink Consulting Internship